os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - Repository: The code repository associated with the study.
 - Process: The process used for the study.
 - Execution Status: The current execution state of the study.
-- Pod Size: The computing resources allocated to the study.
+- Pod Size: The computing resources allocated to the study (see section 4.1 for more details).
 (This column appears only when using the hosted GUI and not on a local machine, as a pod is used for computation in the hosted environment.)
 - Creation Date: The date the study was created.
 - Modification Date: The date the study was last modified.